lloydroc/lloydroc.github.io/content/post/networking/network-programming-rant1.md

 A summary.
 In my own words, far from complete.

 In the two podcasts I can try to summarize the major points that I picked up on.
 No offense to the [Programming Throwdown](https://www.programmingthrowdown.com/) as Patrick Wheeler and Jason Gauci admit in the interview they have almost no background on networking which made the interview very choppy and questions coming out of left field.
-For myself, Coming from a programming background is challenging as mentioned in [this post]({{< relref "/learn-how-internet-works" >}}
+Here is a summary of what was discussed.

 1. Operating Systems evolved with the *horrible* Sockets API instead of File IO.
 2. IP Addresses don't go far enough into what they *address*